 How Do I Start a Design Project?

 We live in an interesting time when it comes to design.
-Never before have we had access to so much home inspiration, or a some might say, #inspo.
+Never before have we had access to so much home inspiration, or as some might say... #inspo.
 You would think all of these options would be incredibly helpful, right?

 Start observing yourself more.
-What colors that you are drawn to, and what colors do you notice make you feel good.
+Colors that you are drawn to, and colors that make you feel good.
 Believe it or not, the two are not necessarily the same.
 Ask yourself, "When do I feel happiest in my home?
 How does it make me feel to entertain versus having quiet dinners?"

 Do you like lots of provocations and conversation pieces around you or do you feel peaceful with just a few key items?
 Before you know it, you are firming up in your head what works for you and your home.
 Then, and only then, should you dive into the world of Pinterest, Houzz, HGTV, and Dering Hall!
 Start scrapbooking things that you are drawn to in magazines.
 Look back at those images again and again.
 Keep the ones that stick.
 Toss the ones that don't.
 Be a little ruthless about your individual likes and wants, so that your home can mirror your joys.